-American Express’ cash back cards are hampered by having only three ways to redeem cash back: statement credits, gift cards, and merchandise.
-And only the first two methods will provide any value.
+American Express’ cash back cards are hampered by having only one way to redeem cash back, which is via statement credit.
 This is unfortunate because many competitors offer more ways to redeem.
 For example, Discover lets you deposit cash back rewards into a bank account among other methods.

 Perk: Return Protection